 This unique and locally tailored play-based program, which partners with more than 85 Aboriginal communities across Canada, is designed to enhance educational outcomes, improve peer-to-peer relationships, increase employability and improve physical and mental health amongst Aboriginal children and youth.
 For more information, visit www.righttoplay.ca.

-MadeGood recently joined the Good Food Builders, a community of leaders in the good food space who have come together in support of Community Food Centres Canada.
+MadeGood belongs to the Good Food Builders, a community of leaders in the good food space who have come together in support of Community Food Centres Canada.
 This national organization is playing a key role in bringing people living in low-income communities across Canada together to grow, cook, share, and advocate for good food so that everyone has access to healthy food in dignified welcoming spaces. www.cfccanada.ca.

 MadeGood supports the Mother Miracle School, a non-profit organization providing the highest quality education, nutrition and healthcare to exceptionally intelligent children from the slums of Rishikesh, India.
 Their scholarship program enables students to attend private universities in India and the United States.
-Mother Miracle School also serves the community by offering free vocational training for women and computer literacy courses for adults. www.mothermiracle.org
+Mother Miracle School also serves the community by offering free vocational training for women and computer literacy courses for adults. www.mothermiracle.org.

 Through participation in and sponsorship of the annual charity ride, MadeGood supports Pedaling for Parkinson’s.
 As a result of the success of the Pedalling for Parkinson rides, the Parkinson’s Society created a Pedaling for Parkinson’s Research Grant.
 100% of all funds raised during the event will go towards this grant, then researchers can apply for this funding.
-In 2016 $200,000 in research grants were awarded.
+In 2016, $200,000 in research grants were awarded.